+Section 8.
+North Bay Youth Sports Association Representative (BINGO Coordinator)

+Responsibilities of the BINGO Coordinator of the Executive shall include

+To be accountable for the Club’s interest in the NBYSA

+Appoint a Bingo Coordinator(s) to organize and schedule parents for all bingos

+Consult closely with the Executive

+Section 9.
+Member-at-Large

+Responsibilities of the Member-at-Large of the Executive shall include:

+To coordinate the activities of the Club

+Performs other duties as assigned by the President or the Executive

-Article IV – Executive
+Article V – Rights and Responsibilities of the NBYT Executive

-The voting Executive Committee shall consist of the following elected officers: President, 1st Vice-President, 2nd Vice-President, Secretary, Treasurer, Past President, Blue Sky Charity Association ‘BSCA’ Representative and two (2) Members-at-Large,

-All officers will be elected and serve for two years.
-The executive positions of 1st Vice-President, Treasurer and Secretary will come up for re-election every odd year, while the positions of President and 2nd Vice-President will come up for re-election every even year.
-In the event that a member of the Executive holds two positions, a member-at-large may be elected to the Executive at the Annual General Meeting.
+.

-The Executive Committee shall, subject to the by-laws or directions given it by the majority vote at any meeting properly called and constituted, have full control and management of the business affairs of the Club.
+The Executive Committee shall, subject to the policies or directions given it by the majority vote at any meeting properly called and constituted, have full control and management of the business affairs of the Club.

-Meetings of the Executive Committee shall be held at least once per month, or at the call of the chair.
-Each officer shall have one vote, except the presiding officer who will vote only in the case of a tie.
+Meetings of the Executive Committee shall be held at least once per month, or at the call of the Chair.
+Each officer shall have one vote, except the Chair who will vote only in the case of a tie.
 The Executive may, as required, invite any or all Club members and parents to attend all or part of certain meetings with the right to speak on a topic or topics, or give general input as requested by the Executive.
 Such persons will have no vote.

 A special meeting may be called on the instructions of any two officers of the Executive Committee, provided they request the President to call such meeting, and state the business to be brought before the meeting.
 The Executive may request the presence of any persons or committee if the business of the meeting may benefit from such.